mui/toolpad/docs/data/toolpad/getting-started/overview.md

 - **Build faster than ever before:** measure your development time in minutes rather than hours or days—simply drag and drop the components you need.
 - **Extensible with code:** build low-code with pro-code extensibility.
 You can write JavaScript anywhere in Toolpad as soon as you feel limited by the built-in features.
 - **Connect to any data source:** Toolpad lets you work with HTTP endpoints, Google Sheets, or PostgreSQL for backend functionality.
-- **Robust versioning and deployment:** use a Git workflow to seamlessly manage deployment and versioning of your app.

 ## Toolpad terminology